- Fabric Care

 Rayon, Lurex and Viscose Fabrics

 Rayon, lurex and viscose fabrics are a similar fabric to cotton but are slightly more resistant to shrinkage.
-They do tend to be very soft and somewhat fragile so take care in washiing these fabrics.
+They do tend to be very soft and somewhat fragile so take care in washing these fabrics.
 Heat can easily remove the soft quality of these fabrics after only a few washes.

 - Wash in cold or warm water (hot is OK but not every wash)